nic5153/portfolio/_pages/research.md

 # What is a beat frequency?

-When two signlas of similar frequencies interfere with eachother, a resluting pattern of constructive and destructive interference is created.
+When two signals of similar frequencies interfere with each other, a resulting pattern of constructive and destructive interference is created.
 Over certain timescales, these patterns appear in a "beating" visual, shown in the plot below.

 <div style="margin:1rem 0;">
   <iframe src="{{ '/files/optimized_animated_beat_frequency_visualization.html' | relative_url }}"